What does a Electrical Installer Repairer do?

-Electrical installers and repairers work in industries such as transportation, utilities, telecommunication, and more repairing and installing a variety of electrical equipment.
-They use diagnostic equipment to troubleshoot electric motors.
+Electrical installers and repairers work in industries such as transportation, utilities, and telecommunication.
+Thus, they work to repair and instal a variety of electrical equipment.
+Additionally, they use diagnostic equipment to troubleshoot electric motors.
 Repairers also use signal generators and often hand tools to replace faulty parts and adjust equipment.

 How to Become an Electrical Installer and Repairer